1934 Auckland Rugby League season

 The 1934 Auckland Rugby League season was its 26th.
 The senior championship was won by Richmond Rovers who ran away with the title with an 11 win, 2 loss record.
 Such was their dominance that a 14th round was not played as Richmond had a 6-point lead over their nearest competitor Newton Rangers.
 Richmond also won the Roope Rooster knockout competition with a 20 to 13 win over Marist Old Boys in the final.
 Their remarkable season also included the Stormont Shield which they won 21 to 5 over Newton Rangers.
 This was the first ever time that an Auckland club had won all three senior grade titles in the same season.
 The Richmond reserve grade team also won the title which was remarkable in that they lost their first two matches before reeling off 12 consecutive wins to claim the title.
 They also won the Stallard Cup knockout competition when they beat City Rovers Reserves 21 to 9.
 Richmond also recorded two wins over the touring Western Suburbs side who had won the New South Wales premiership with 18–16 and 10–3 wins.
-This was easily the strongest set of results of any club at the senior level in Auckland Rugby League's history to this point and arguably to this day.

 The Roope Rooster competition saw the debut of the Mt Albert and Papakura senior teams playing in a senior A grade competition.
 Both teams performed meritoriously before Mt Albert went down to Ponsonby 19 to 11, and Papakura lost to Marist 6 points to 3.
 Both teams then played in the inaugural Phelan Sheld competition which was ultimately won by Newton Rangers.

 The Auckland representative team had a successful season recording wins over Taranaki by 35 to 8, Northland 19 to 12, and South Auckland by 36 to 16.
 The season also saw the first ever match for an official Auckland Māori team which played under the name Tamaki.
 New Zealand Māori rugby league teams had been formed and toured Australia in the 1910s and 20s but none had specifically represented Auckland.
 There had been club teams in Auckland largely recognised as being 'Māori' teams in the Manukau and Onehunga area since rugby league formed in the area around 1908–1911.
 During the 1934 season the Mangere Māori team also played several tour matches along with its Auckland competition matches.